ShiyuFan0820/CSLearningNote/DailyPractice/20231220_comprehensive_exercise.md

 _**When I frist wrote the `check_item` methods, I set two `return` output under a if statement within a for loop, this caused I can only get the right output when I insert the first item in the `self.m_menu`.**_
 _**For example, the items in the `self.m_menu` are `espresso/latte/cappuccino/`, if I input `latte`, the method will loop the `espresso` first, so the `order == coffee` is not matched, the `not available` will be returned, once the `return` is completed, the for loop will end, I will not get the output I want.**_

+_**2. Try to put the constructors you want to call into one class:**_
+_**When I collapsed the exercise into small blocks for the first time, I wanted to build the resouces class and the coffee maker class separately, however, I found it was hard to deduct the resources I already used to make coffee if I put them into two classes, so I adjusted my plan in the end, and in this way, the code performed better.**_